Bringing your family

 A childminder (in German: Tagesmutter) is a more individualised, flexible childcare option.
 Childminders generally look after several children during the day in their own home.
 Childminders are required to hold a valid state certificate and a licence from the child protective services (Jugendamt).
 They are also required to update their paediatric first aid training every 2 years.
 You can find Tagesmütter in the classified ads sections of newspaper or through the child protective services.
 If you are looking for a babysitter to look after your children for a few hours a day or for an evening, it is a good idea to ask your colleagues and neighbours for recommendations.

-Compulsory school attendance (Schulpflicht) in Germany requires that all children between the ages of six and fifteen attend school.
+Compulsory school attendance (Schulpflicht) in Germany requires that all children between the ages of six and eighteen attend school.
 The German general school system has two stages of school education: primary and secondary.
 Primary education runs from years 1 to 4.
 Secondary education (Sekundarstufe I) runs from years 5 to 10 with three different tracks of schooling: Hauptschule, Realschule (in Lower Saxony, these two tracks are combined into Oberschulen) and Gymnasium.
 Students receive an intermediate-level qualification once they have successfully completed year 10.
-Students who are eligible to take Abitur exams continue secondary education until either year 12 or 13 (Sekundarstufe II), depending on the school they attend.
+Students who are eligible to take Abitur exams continue secondary education until year 13 (Sekundarstufe II).
 The German school system also has Gesamtschulen (GS) and Integrierte Gesamtschulen (IGS).
 These schools combine all three tracks of schooling and allocate students to different course levels according to performance: remedial, basic, and advanced.
 Kooperative Gesamtschulen (KGS), on the other hand, keep the three tracks of schooling separate and teach students separately even though they all attend the same school.

 As each federal state has its own school holiday dates, the school year starts in either August or September.
 In the past, part-time education was more common in Germany than full-time education, with the school day ending early, between 13:00 and 14:00.
 In recent years, however, full-time education has become increasingly prevalent and many schools now offer full-time education until 15:00 or 16:00 and provide lunch at cafeterias and/or dining halls (Mensas).